petergolde/IOF2018-ControlDescriptions/README.md

 * 256x256 PNG bitmap, black with a transparent background.
 See the directory "png-transparent-background"
 * SVG vector, black.
 See the directory "svg"

+In each of these three directories, an HTML file, Index.html, can be used to view all of the images.